Copula (statistics)

 Sklar's theorem states that any multivariate joint distribution can be written in terms of univariate marginal distribution functions and a copula which describes the dependence structure between the variables.

-Copulas are popular in high-dimensional statistical applications as they allow one to easily model and estimate the distribution of random vectors by estimating marginals and copulae separately.
+Copulas are popular in high-dimensional statistical applications as they allow one to easily model and estimate the distribution of random vectors by estimating marginals and copulas separately.
 There are many parametric copula families available, which usually have parameters that control the strength of dependence.
 Some popular parametric copula models are outlined below.

 Two-dimensional copulas are known in some other areas of mathematics under the name permutons and doubly-stochastic measures.